 As an older woman, both training and life experience inform my work and approach to the therapeutic process.
 Life’s challenges are varied so that listening to you and building a relationship with you will guide my approach, and we will always check in with one another to see what is working for you at any given time.
 In a safe, confidential therapy relationship, along with struggles that at times may seem insurmountable can come the experience of opening one’s soul to the moment, whatever that moment is.
 By exploring what is true for ourselves we are giving ourselves the gift of opening to new possibilities.

 My personal and familial life experiences have included choices presented as one ages, parenting and step-family dynamics, transgender issues, physical disability issues with genetic considerations, and incidents of illness and death involving family members of varying ages.
 I grew up in a different country and culture so understand the challenges and sense of alienation that a person can feel adjusting to a new cultural environment far from home.
-I trained at Lesley University in psychotherapy and expressive therapy, have worked with emerging adults as a college counselor, case managed adults with anxiety, depression and cognitive challenges and done expressive therapy at inpatient and outpatient settings with adults and children.I have further training in the Maastricht interview with people who experience unusual sensory experiences (e.g. Hearing voices) and in the Open Dialogue system, as well as cognitive training in DBT and Motivational Interviewing.
+I trained at Lesley University in psychotherapy and expressive therapy, have worked with emerging adults as a college counselor, case managed adults with anxiety, depression and cognitive challenges and done expressive therapy at inpatient and outpatient settings with adults and children.I have further training in the Maastricht interview with people who experience unusual sensory experiences (e.g. Hearing voices) and in the Open Dialogue system, as well as cognitive training in Motivational Interviewing.
 If you would like me to be linked with outside support (with your written permission) I will always be willing to establish these connections as I am supportive of an inclusive and holistic approach to healing.